convertigo/convertigo-doc/operating-guide/installing-convertigo-server/index.md

 Convertigo Server can be installed on different operating systems and application servers.
 The installation can be done on Windows or Linux operating systems.

-Convertigo Server installation is available as 2 packaging type:<br>
+Convertigo Server installation is available as 2 packaging types  :<br>

 * convertigo-X.Y.Z.war file
 * docker images